schuyberg/library-python-api-intro/README.md

+# Intro to Python for Libraries: API Focus

+This lesson has been adapted from Library Carpentry's Introduction to Python for Libararies course to focus specifically on the skills needed to create a basic API query using UBC Library's Open Collections API.

+Original introductory content has been preserved below, and the full original course can be found at: https://data-lessons.github.io/library-python-intro/

 # Library Carpentry

 The Library Carpentry module '[Introduction to programming with Python](https://data-lessons.github.io/library-python-intro/)' is maintained by [Carlos Martinez](https://github.com/c-martinez) and [Richard Vankoningsveld](https://github.com/richyvk).